kohlerpg/kohlerpg.github.io/_pages/now.md

 nowPage: true
 ---
 <p>What have I been up to lately?
 Here's a lists of things that I'm working on, what I'm listening to and what I'm watching.
 Of course I'm continously working on this site.</p>
 <p>Working on transferring my photo portfolio to Adobe Portfolio.
-After years of SmugMug I decided to make the switch. </p>
+After years of SmugMug I decided to make the switch and stop paying for both. </p>

 ## Music
 - Been on a Bryan Ferry kick lately.
 Recently purchased <i>Let's Stick together</i> and <i>In your mind</i>.
 Both excellent, but have been listening to the latter the most.
 - Making progress in getting all of my CDs scanned into Discogs.
 Slowly making headway, might be done soon??
+- Working on modifications to my MusicBee instance.
+Tweeking the Eleventy theme.

 ## Watching
 <p>Have been binge watching <a href="https://www.imdb.com/title/tt1830617/">Grimm</a>.
 Currently up to Season 5.  </p>